 Optional: Tickets for the Gran Aventura.
 The Gran Aventura tour begins with a 5 mile safari ride along the Yacoratia Path.
 During the ride, you'll view the jungle's extensive flora and might even catch a glimpse of some of the region's indigenous wildlife.
 You will then disembark at Puerto Macuco, where you'll hop in an inflatable boat with your tour group and navigate 4 miles along the lower Iguazú River, braving 1 mile of rapids, as you approach the falls in Devil's Throat Canyon.
 (This service is on a private basis.)

 In the morning, you will be picked up at your hotel in Iguazu and transferred to the airport in good time to board your domestic flight to Salta.
-Upon arrival in Salta, you will be picked up at the airport and transferred to your hotel.
+Upon arrival in Salta, you will be greeted at the airport by your driver and transferred to your hotel.
 (This service is on a private basis.)

 Salta is the main point of access to explore the culturally rich Northwestern territory of Argentina.
 Enjoy stunning views from the top of San Bernardo Hill (which can be reached by cable car or hiking up 1,000 steps) or enjoy wandering through the charming streets of this sleepy town.